olcf/olcf-user-docs/systems/summit_user_guide.rst

 .. image:: /images/nv_mps_1.png
    :align: center

-The Multi-Process Service (MPS) enables multiple processes (e.g. MPI ranks) to *concurrently* share the resources on a single GPU.
-This is accomplished by starting an MPS server process, which funnels the work from multiple CUDA contexts (e.g. from multiple MPI ranks) into a single CUDA context.
+The Multi-Process Service (MPS) enables multiple processes (e.g., MPI ranks) to *concurrently* share the resources on a single GPU.
+This is accomplished by starting an MPS server process, which funnels the work from multiple CUDA contexts (e.g., from multiple MPI ranks) into a single CUDA context.
 In some cases, this can increase performance due to better utilization of the resources.
 The figure below illustrates MPS on a pre-Volta GPU.